igregson/theCodestead.com/content/post/how-to-use-rsync-for-deployment.md

 `rsync` won't work for deployment when one needs to trigger or perform certain server tasks pre or post deploying.
 Perhaps the most common need here in restarting a service.
 Sites running on Ghost are a good example of this, though of course there are plenty of others.
 For these types of scenarios, a formal continuous integration setup is a good route.

 For folks who want to integrate as thoroughly as possible with Git or another form of version control, it'd still be possible to trigger an `rsync` command via custom pre and post commit hooks.
-I just make sure to only run an `rsync` deployment after commiting and pushing any changes.
+I just make sure to only run an `rsync` deployment after committing and pushing any changes.